learn-co-curriculum/hs-git-website-lab/README.md

 </html>
 ```

-* Let's see if git noticed that we made changes to our index.html.
-Remember how to check that?
+* Let's see if git noticed that we added a file and made changes to it.
+Remember how to do that?

-* We're finished with that part for now, so stage and commit.
+* We're finished with that part for now, so add and commit.
 Don't forget your commit message!

 * Now let's push up our files to Github.com, so everyone can see what we've been working on, and if anything ever happens to our computers, our code is still accessible.